loic001/stackedit_workspaces/blogs/loicdelobel.md

 ## UML diagrams

 You can render UML diagrams using [Mermaid](https://mermaidjs.github.io/).
-For example, this will produce a sequence diagram:
+For example, this will produce a sequence diagrams:

 ```mermaid
 sequenceDiagram